cd80-ctf/InjuredAndroidWriteups/Flag 16 | CSP Bypass.md

 In essence, we can abuse the bad redirection to pretend that a request is coming from the app, when in reality it came from somewhere else.

 Unfortunately, this doesn't work in the app, since `content` links are blocked by default in Chrome.
-We could set up our own public HTTP server to host a malicious HTML document with a `http` deep link, but frankly, that's more work than I'm willing to put in, especially once we already understand the vulnerability and how to exploit it.
+We could set up our own public HTTP server to host a malicious HTML document with a `http` deep link if we wanted.
+Consider this a final exercise for the reader.

 ## The takeaway